polymonster/pmbuild/readme.md

 Bring your own tools and build scripts and hook them into pmbuild and add custom python modules to call from pmbuild.

+### Dependencies

+- python3 is the only dependency required
+- optional: `pip install cryptography` if you want to use encrypted credentials.

 # Usage

 pmbuild is a CLI there must be a file called config.jsn in the current working directory, this how you describe your build pipelines.
 Add the pmbuild root directory to your path for convenience: